isomerpages/moe-greenridgesec/_key-links/For Parents/MOE Sexuality Education in Schools.md

 </p>
 <ol data-tight="true" class="tight">
 <li>
-<p>6.he values and attitudes of our youth towards sexuality are increasingly
+<p>The values and attitudes of our youth towards sexuality are increasingly
 shaped by their peers, exposure to the media, popular culture and the internet.
 Adolescence is a complex stage in life as the adolescent attempts to find his or her own identity and often struggles with new social relationships.